 What is Organic Food?

-Organic meat, dairy products, and eggs are produced from animals which are fed organic feed and are usually allowed free range and outdoor access.
+Organic meat, dairy products, and eggs are produced from animals which are fed organic feed and have requirements around free range and outdoor access.
 Organic livestock and poultry are not given antibiotics, hormones, or medication (other than vaccinations) in the absence of illness.
 If medical treatment of an animal requires antibiotics, that animal can no longer be sold as organic, or used in production of organic products.

 Why buy organic?